 There are so many products on the market that choosing the right one can be a challenge.
 Here are some suggestions for selecting dental care products that will work for most patients:

 - Electric toothbrushes are safe and effective for the majority of users.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly but will not remove plaque.
 They are helpful but not essential.
 We see excellent results with the Braun Oral B and Sonicare electric toothbrushes

 - Some toothbrushes have a rubber tip on the handle that is used to massage the gums after brushing.
 There are also tiny brushes (proxy brush, sulca brush) that clean between your teeth.

-- Used in conjunction with brushing and flossing, fluoride toothpastes and mouth rinses can reduce tooth decay by as much as 40%.
+- Used in conjunction with brushing and flossing, fluoride toothpaste and mouth rinses can reduce tooth decay by as much as 40%.
 Please note that these rinses are not recommended for children under the age of 6.

-- Tartar control toothpastes will reduce tartar above the gum line, however, as gum disease starts below the gum line, these products have not been proven to reduce the early stage of gum disease.
+- Tartar control toothpaste will reduce tartar above the gum line, however, as gum disease starts below the gum line, these products have not been proven to reduce the early stage of gum disease.